-The following table sets forth information about securities that may be issued under the existing equity compensation plans of the Company as of December 31, 2022.
+The following table sets forth information about securities that may be issued under the existing equity compensation plans of the Company as of December 31, 2024.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted - average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders Antero Resources Corporation Long-Term Incentive Plan (2) 1,414,425 \$50.86 (3) Antero Resources Corporation 2020 Long- Term Incentive Plan (2) 5,120,243 N/A (3) 7,601,417 Equity compensation plans not approved by security holders - - TOTAL 6,534,668 7,601,417
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted - average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders Antero Resources Corporation Long-Term Incentive Plan (2) 252,451 \$ 50.00 (3) Antero Resources Corporation 2020 Long-Term Incentive Plan (2) 5,444,794 N/A (3) 10,022,784 Equity compensation plans not approved by security holders TOTAL 5,697,245 10,022,784

-(1) This column reflects the target number of shares of our common stock subject to performance share units and the number of shares of our common stock subject to restricted stock units and options granted under the Prior LTIP and the AR LTIP, outstanding and unvested as of December 31, 2022.
-Because the number of shares of common stock to be issued upon settlement of outstanding performance share units is subject to performance conditions, the number of shares of common stock actually issued may be substantially more or less than the number reflected in this column.

-(2) The Prior LTIP was approved by our sole stockholder prior to our IPO and by our stockholders at the 2014 annual meeting of stockholders.
-The AR LTIP was approved by our stockholders at the 2020 annual meeting of stockholders.

-(3) The calculation of the weighted-average exercise price of outstanding options, warrants and rights under the Prior LTIP excludes restricted stock unit and performance share units granted under the Prior LTIP.
-Only restricted stock units and performance share units have been granted under the AR LTIP; there is no weighted average exercise price associated with these awards.
+- (1) This column reflects performance share units and restricted stock units granted under the AR LTIP, outstanding and unvested as of December 31, 2024.
+If the service conditions are fulfilled, each restricted stock unit is settleable in one share of our common stock and is reflected as such above.
+Performance share unit awards with completed performance conditions that remain subject to timebased vesting requirements are reflected at the amount of shares expected to be earned based on the performance condition results.
+Performance share unit awards with uncompleted performance conditions, which are also subject to a time-based vesting requirement, are reflected at the maximum amount of shares that could be earned based on the performance condition results.
+Because the number of shares of common stock to be issued upon settlement of outstanding performance share unit awards is subject to performance conditions, the number of shares of common stock actually issued may be substantially less than the number reflected in this column. - (2) The AR LTIP was originally approved by our sole stockholder prior to our IPO and by our stockholder at the 2014 annual meeting of stockholder.
+The AR LTIP was originally approved by our stockholders at the 2020 annual meeting of stockholders.
+The AR LTIP was amended and restated in 2024 and approved by stockholders at the 2024 annual meeting of stockholders - The calculation of the weighted-average exercise price of outstanding options, warrants and rights under the Prior LTIP excludes restricted stock units and performance share unit awards granted under the Prior LTIP.
+Only restricted stock units and performance share units have been granted under the AR LTIP; there is no exercise price associated with these awards.